-- 17. This policy will be reviewed at a minimum of every three years during the first six months of the new triennium, or as required by any legislative changes or other reason. - 18.
-Changes to this policy do not have to be made through the Special Consultative Procedure and can be made by Council resolution.
+- 16. The policy will be reviewed at a minimum of every three years during the first six months of the new triennium, as required by any legislative changes or other reason. - 17.
+Changes to this policy do not have to be made through the Special Consultative Procedure and may be made by Council resolution.